awadih/knapsack-algorithm-for-energy-project/README.md

 For explenation purpose, I use both signs [] and {} with combined definitions in logics in Math and the programming language Python.

 - Inv: the total renovation investment costs
-- Hlc: heat loss costs for each insulation material after 20 years of usage (In German: Wärmeverlustkosten)
+- Hij: heat loss costs for each insulation material after 20 years of usage for each renovation measure j and building element i (In German: Wärmeverlustkosten)
-- Kij: the cost for each renovation measure j and building element i (Materialkosten)
+- Kij: the material costs for each renovation measure j and building element i (Materialkosten)
 - n: total number of building elements
 - m: the maximum count of measures over all building elements for a normalized problem Here is an explenation: